TomMckerrow/Dash-Documentary-Scammer/README.md

 When he got the budget the first thing Tom Mckerrow did was spend thousands of pounds of it decking his home out with multiple massive 4k TV screens, audio systems, etc, it was the most retarded thing I had ever seen, yet he neglected to replace his broken old sofa which he forced his guests to sit on.

-His budget breakdown on the DASH documentary was a total fabrication to cover up his excess spending on himself;
+His budget breakdown on the DASH documentary was a total fabrication to cover up his excess spending on himself;<br>
 https://www.dash.org/forum/threads/dash-documentary-update-thread.19918/

 This was a straight-up lie, they paid no deposit and managed to haggle the rent down, it was not 1,800 per month, I heard 1,600 thrown around a few times but I doubt it was even near that.
 There were no agency fee's because Tom already knew Mr Wolf prior, this is just tom packing out the budget to cover his abuse of the funding: